nymea/nymea-docs/src/pages/documentation/developers/integrations/thing-class.md

 > NOTE: In general it is advisable to keep this to the very minimum set of information required to render the thing usable.

-> NOTE: Try to use persistant information here.
+> NOTE: Try to use persistent information here.
 For example a LAN IP address of a device might change when the DHCP lease renews.
-A better way would be to find some persistant device ID and perform a discovery of the given device on the network, e.g. via mDNS or UPnP.
+A better way would be to find some persistent device ID and perform a discovery of the given device on the network, e.g. via mDNS or UPnP.

 Parameters are defined using the `paramTypes` property in the [plugins JSON](plugin-json#thing-classes) file and will be attached to every thing created in the system.
 The plugin developer may read those parameters during the [setup](plugin-code#setup) or any later point.
 If the parameters of a thing change, the setup will be performed again.